KnowledgeIndex/engineering-hub/topics/Testing.md

 3. Are we testing all of the conditionals in the code?
 4. Are we writing small functions so we can reduce our testing surface area and create solid boundaries?

+# Test Double types

+## Fake

+Objects that actually have working implementations, but usually take some shortcut which makes them not suitable for production.
+Ex: inmemory database which is not resilent to crashes

+## Stubs

+They provide canned answers to calls made during the test, usually not  responding at all to anything outside what's programmed in for the test.
+Stubs may also record information about calls, such as an email gateway stub that remembers the messages it 'sent', or maybe only how many  messages it 'sent'.

+## Mocks

+Objects pre-programmed with  expectations which form a specification of the calls they are expected  to receive.

 # Resources

 -  [How to add testing to an existing project](../sources/How to add testing to an existing project/How to add testing to an existing project.md)